usafa-astro-201/2024-spring/31 integration step size/README.md

 Add a “Display” module to the y component output.
 Then double click it and set format to “long”.

+Hint: The function `accel.m` calls `wgs84data`, which needs to be in matlab’s path.
+Before running your model, run this command to add the correct folder to your path for this session (until you restart matlab).

+​	`addpath ../projects/`
-Hint: Run wgs84data before running this simulation (if you don’t, it will give an incorrect final value of 0.3675)
+​	(If you don’t, it will give an incorrect final value of 0.3675.)

 Change the Stop or Final time to 7.5 seconds.